Best things to do with kids in Dunedin

 We think Signal Hill in North Dunedin is the best spot to watch the sunset over the city on a fine day.

-Discover the world of the little blue penguins in their natural habitat in nests in the day or as they return from sea in the evening at Oamaru Blue Penguin Colony.
-Oamaru is about a 1.5 hour drive north of Dunedin and the penguin colony is situated just 5 minutes from the town centre.
+You can also see the blue penguins as they return from sea in the evening at Oamaru Blue Penguin Colony in Oamaru which is about a 1.5 hour drive north of Dunedin and the penguin colony is situated just 5 minutes from the town centre.

 17. Warrington Beach